 - “Pole standards” to help maintain consistency in attachments.

 This map depicts small cell locations that have been permitted by the City since the ordinance went into effect.
 The City will work with providers to determine the status of installation as they are deployed and update the map accordingly.

-Small cell providers should contact the City’s Planning Department to discuss the permitting process, which can be viewed here.
+Small cell providers should contact the City’s Planning Department to discuss the permitting process.